spaceconcordia/rocketry-performance/documentation/angular_flight_model.md

 [@mandell1973, pg.95-96]

-The *Naturual Frequency* of the rocket at the current air speed for the homogeneous solution is
+The *Natural Frequency* of the rocket at the current air speed for the homogeneous solution is

 \begin{equation}
 \label{eq_natural_frequency_homogeneous}